AI and Humanoids

 This graphic illustrates the basic principle at work behind Anyway Systems

-Turns out the Swiss may have punched holes in the entire AI data center industry and many of the problems it causes.
+One alternative to the Big Data model is running AI models locally – as in, right there on your own computer.
+But that limits the size and capability of the model you can run, and can put some harsh demands on your hardware.
+So what about distributing the task across small, local networks?
 At Switzerland’s École Polytechnique Fédérale de Lausanne (EPFL), a major technology and public research university, researchers have created software they’re now selling through their own company that takes out the middle-man of “Big Cloud.”

-Now, thanks to EPFL researchers Gauthier Voron, Geovani Rizk, and Rachid Guerraoui in the School of Computer and Communication Sciences, we have a much better option for AI.
-Instead of sending our processing needs to remote servers for “inference” (AI production of predictions and conclusions that currently expends 80 to 90% of all AI-computing power), you’ll be able to download Anyway Systems to your desktop.
-There, Anyway downloads open-source AI models such as ChatGPT in minutes, so you can ask questions globally, but process locally.
+EPFL researchers Gauthier Voron, Geovani Rizk, and Rachid Guerraoui in the School of Computer and Communication Sciences, have announced Anyway Systems, an app that can be installed on networks of consumer-grade desktop PCs.
+There, Anyway downloads open-source versions of AI models such as ChatGPT, so you can ask questions globally, but process locally.

 “For years,” says DCL head Rachid Guerraoui, “people have believed that it’s not possible to have large language models and AI tools without huge resources, and that data privacy, sovereignty and sustainability were just victims of this, but this is not the case.
 Smarter, frugal approaches are possible.”

-Instead of using warehouse-bound arrays of servers resembling dark, dystopian cities of endless, identical skyscrapers, Anyway Systems distributes processing on a local network – in the above case with ChatGPT-120B, requiring a maximum of four computers – robustly self-stabilizing for optimal use of local hardware.
+Instead of using warehouse-bound arrays of servers, Anyway Systems distributes processing on a local network – in the above case with ChatGPT-120B, requiring a maximum of four computers – robustly self-stabilizing for optimal use of local hardware.
 Guerraoui says that while Anyway Systems is ideal for inference, it may be a bit slower responding to prompts, and “it’s just as accurate.”

-Even better, installation takes as little as 30 minutes, and because processing is local, users keep their private data private, and companies, unions, NGOs, and countries keep their data sovereign, and away from the clutches (and “ethics”) of Big Data.
+Installing Anyway takes around 30 minutes.
+Because processing is local, users keep their private data private, and companies, unions, NGOs, and countries keep their data sovereign, and away from the clutches (and potential ethical compromises) of Big Data.

 This graphic illustrates the basic principle at work behind Anyway Systems